stevendanna/gloo/docs/content/introduction/deployment_options.md

 ![Component Architecture]({{% versioned_link_path fromRoot="/introduction/component_architecture.png" %}})

 In an actual deployment of Gloo, components like storage, secrets, and endpoint discovery must be supplied by the infrastructure stack.
 Gloo also requires a place to launch the containers that comprise both Gloo and Envoy.
-The following sections details a potential deployment option along with links to the installation guide for each option.
+The following sections detail potential deployment options along with links to the installation guide for each option.

 The options included are:

 * [Kubernetes using Kubernetes primitives](#kubernetes-using-kubernetes-primitives)
 * [HashiCorp Consul, Vault, and Nomad](#hashicorp-consul-vault-and-nomad)

-* Docker Compose with HashiCorp Consul and Vault
-* Docker Compose with the local filesystem (development only)
+It is also possible to use Docker Compose for container management and the local file system for configuration and secrets management.
+These are development scenarios and should not be considered for a production deployment.
+Using Kubernetes or HashiCorp products are the two major ways to provide the necessary storage, secrets, and container management components in a production scenario.

 ---